Roger Moore: Awards and legacy

 Moore was appointed Commander of the Order of the British Empire (CBE) in the 1999 New Year Honours and was promoted to Knight Commander of the Order of the British Empire (KBE) in the 2003 Birthday Honours for charitable services, especially UNICEF and latterly Kiwanis International, which had dominated his public life for more than a decade.
 On being knighted, Moore said that the citation "meant far more to me than if I had got it for acting...
 I was proud because I received it on behalf of UNICEF as a whole and for all it has achieved over the years".

 On 11 October 2007, three days before he turned 80, Moore was awarded a star on the Hollywood Walk of Fame for his work on television and in film.
 Attending the ceremony were family, friends, and Richard Kiel, with whom he had acted in The Spy Who Loved Me and Moonraker.
 Moore's star was the 2,350th star installed, and is appropriately located at 7007 Hollywood Boulevard.

 On 28 October 2008, the French government appointed Moore a Commander of the Ordre des Arts et des Lettres.
-On 21 November 2012, Moore was awarded an honorary doctorate from the University of Hertfordshire for his outstanding contributions to the UK film and television industry for over 50 years, in particular film and television productions in Hertfordshire.
+On 21 November 2012 Moore was awarded an honorary doctorate from the University of Hertfordshire for his outstanding contributions to the British film and television industry for over 50 years, in particular film and television productions in Hertfordshire.

 After his death, the Roger Moore Stage was opened at Pinewood Studios at a ceremony held in October 2017 to celebrate his life and work.
-His wife and family were in attendance along with Bond producers Michael G Wilson and Barbara Broccoli, and guests at the event included Joan Collins, Michael Caine, Stephen Fry, Tim Rice and Stefanie Powers.
+His wife and family were in attendance along with Bond producers Michael G Wilson and Barbara Broccoli.